crotwell/TauP/src/doc/sphinx/source/taup_find.rst

 The phases may also be limited by a ray parameter range or optionally by a travel time range.
-Note that limiting by interaction number, via :code:`--max` or limiting the ray parameter range via :code:`--rayparam` are simple.
+Note that limiting by interaction number, via :code:`--max` or limiting the ray parameter range via :code:`--rayparam` or :code:`--rayparamkm` are simple.
 Limiting by arrival time of the phase using the :code:`--time` is more complex as the phase must be evaluated fully in the model, which takes longer.
 Both :code:`--rayparam` and :code:`--time` accept one or two values.
 If one,